 Should you have any queries and/or concerns at any time throughout the practicum, please contact the Pre-service Teacher's Online Learning Advisor directly.
-The Pre-service Teacher can provide contact details if required, however the OLA will reach out to you 48 prior to the placement commencement.
+The Pre-service Teacher can provide contact details if required.

 Student Advisors

 For urgent concerns our Student Advisors are also available by phone (1300 937 765) 7 days a week between 8am - 9pm Monday to Friday and 10am - 6pm on weekends (AEST/AEDT) or via email (help@swinburneonline.com).